clockworkengineer/DifferenceEngine/readme.md

 # Boost #

 So that as much of the engine as possible is portable across platforms any functionality that cannot be provided by the C++ STL uses the boost set of library APis.
-The two main areas that this is used in are the [file-system](http://www.boost.org/doc/libs/1_62_0/libs/filesystem/doc/index.htm) and [parameter parsing](http://www.boost.org/doc/libs/1_62_0/libs/parameter/doc/html/index.html).Unfortunately the boost file-system does not provide any file watching functionality so for the inaugural version as mentioned earlier  inotify is used.
-Note: The task class itself no longer uses boost and the only reliance on it is in the main program and the task action functions.
+The three main areas that this is used in are the [file-system](http://www.boost.org/doc/libs/1_62_0/libs/filesystem/doc/index.htm) , [parameter parsing](http://www.boost.org/doc/libs/1_62_0/libs/parameter/doc/html/index.html)  and [date time.](http://www.boost.org/doc/libs/1_61_0/doc/html/date_time.html)Unfortunately the boost file-system does not provide any file watching functionality so for the inaugural version as mentioned earlier  inotify is used.
+Note: The task/IApprise classes no longer uses boost and the only reliance on it is in the main program and the task action functions.

 # Task Class #

+The core for the file processing engine is provided by the FPE_Task class whose constructor takes five arguments,

+- ***taskName*** The task name (std::string).
-The core for the file processing engine is provided by the FPE_Task class whose constructor takes five arguments, the task name (std::string), the folder to be watched (std::string), an integer specifying the watch depth (-1=all,0=just watch folder,1=next level down etc.) a pointer to a task action function that is called for each file that is copied/moved into the watch folder hierarchy and a pointer to data that may be needed by the action function.
+- ***watchFolder*** The folder to be watched (std::string).
+- ***taskActFcn*** A pointer to a task action function that is called for each file that is copied/moved into the watch folder hierarchy.
+- ***fnData*** A pointer to data that may be needed by the action function.
+- ***watchDepth*** An integer specifying the watch depth (-1=all,0=just watch folder,1=next level down etc.)
+- ***options***(optional) This structure passes in values used in any low level functionality (ie. killCount) and can be implementation specific such as providing a trace routine for low level inotify events or  pointers to the generic coutsr/coutstr trace functions.

 The engine comes with three built in variants of the task action function, a file copy, file handbrake encoder and a run shell script (any new function should adhere to these functions template).
 To start watching/processing files call this classes monitor function; the code within FPE.cpp creates a separate thread for this but it can be run in the main programs thread by just calling task.monitor() without any thread creation wrappper code (--single  option).